 What steps should you be taking now?

-Employers should ideally have a flexible working policy in place to ensure that the correct process is followed when requests are made.
+The consultation on changes to flexible working was silent on any timescale for it coming into force so we anticipate that it will be a little while before the full new proposals take effect.
+We would recommend that employers should ideally have a flexible working policy in place to ensure that the correct process is followed when requests are made.
 If you already have a policy in place, make sure that it has been reviewed recently so that it reflects the current legal position and any arrangements specific to your organisation.

 If you require any advice on preparing your business for flexible working requests, on how to deal with specific requests made, or on any potential disputes, please get in touch.